farscapian/clams-app-docker/README.md

 ```
 ## about `lnplay`

-This repo allows you to deploy the `lnplay` quickly in a [modern docker engine](https://docs.docker.com/engine/) using [docker swarm mode](`https://docs.docker.com/engine/swarm/`).
-What is `lnplay`?
-It's Bitcoin-only BOLT12 Prism Infrastructure. `lnplay` deploys the backend bitcoind and core lightning infrastructure and also exposes Clams wallet for interacting with the various nodes.
-You can deploy multiple CLN nodes in various modes operation (e.g., `regtest`, `signet`, `mainnet`) in various channel setups.
-[Clams](https://clams.tech/) is deployed as the web-frontend for interacting with the rest of the application.
+This repo allows you to deploy the `lnplay` quickly in a [modern docker engine](https://docs.docker.com/engine/) using [docker swarm mode](`https://docs.docker.com/engine/swarm/`). `lnplay` is a docker container application that deploys a bitcoin core daemon and one or more core lightning nodes to a docker engine.
+[Clams](https://clams.tech/) is deployed as the web-frontend for interacting with the CLN nodes.
+Connection information can be embedded in QR codes for quick client onboarding.

+> Want to try this software but don't have the skill to host it yourself?
+Consider renting your own Private Lightning Network at [LNPlay.live](https://lnplay.live).

+The nodes have vairous modes of operation (e.g., `regtest`, `signet`, `mainnet`) and can be initialized in various channel setups.

 To get started, clone this repo and its submodules: